-Access to the Property is via logging roads.
-These roads are primarily permitted to Mackenzie (Buchanan) Forest Products Inc. ("MacKenzie").
-These roads contain several culverts and these culverts are necessary for water crossings with equipment.
+Access to the Property is via public and logging roads.
+The logging roads are primarily permitted to Mackenzie (Buchanan) Forest Products Inc. ("MacKenzie").
+These logging roads contain several culverts and these culverts are necessary for water crossings with equipment.

 Most of Mackenzie's concessions in the area have been cut over.
 When Mackenzie completes its harvesting, the MOE may require it to remove the culverts from its access roads.
 New permits to be granted to Rockex will then be required for Rockex to re-insert the culverts and maintain access to the Property.
 The permit application process can require several months, so Rockex should keep abreast of the situation.